EE510: Fundamentals of Elementary Education

 Other absences: ____________; ____________; __________; ___________

-Subtract 2 from 54 for each other absence
+Subtract 4 from 52 for each other absence (2 for partial class absent)Net:____________

-(b) participates in class discussion (5)
+(b) participates in class discussion (5) Net:____________

-(c) works cooperatively with others in assigned groups (5)
+(c) works cooperatively with others in assigned groups (5) Net:____________

-(d) participates in class activities (5)
+(d) participates in class activities (5) Net:____________

-(e) shares reflections & insights experienced in class with classmates.
-(5)
+(e) shares reflections & insights experienced in class

-SECTION I SUB-TOTAL
+SECTION I SUB-TOTAL ____________

 II.
 ERIC Reviews (7 points each x3 reviews = 21)

-Includes major points and issues addressed in the article (2)
+Includes major points and issues addressed in the article (2) Net:____________

-How can / should the major findings of the document impact you as an elementary teacher as it relates to the article topic of exceptionalities or multiculturalism (be specific) (2)
+you as an elementary teacher as it relates to the article topic

-Explain why you selected this article (be specific) (2)
+Explain why you selected this article (be specific) (2) Net:____________

-Title, ED number, copy of abstract included in review AND sections labeled.
-(1)
+ED number included in review (1) Net:____________

 First ERIC Review _____________